FabioGuerreiro/tts-bloodbone-tbg-models-replacer/README.md

 1. Open up VS Code (or Atom).
 1. Use `Ctrl + ALT + L` key combination to get LUA scripts from the running game. (`Ctrl + Shift + L` on Atom).
 1. Clone this repository.
-1. Copy the contents of the files from TTS Lua folder and paste them on your corresponding local instance.
+1. Copy the contents of the files from TTSLua folder and paste them on your corresponding local instance.
 1. Apply any changes to your loading game using `Ctrl + Alt + S`. (`Ctrl + Shift + S` on Atom).